 Zinc in Action

 Rust prevention is crucial for any type of commercial metal, as unchecked corrosion will eventually cause significant damage to the structural integrity of the metal and compromise its integrity over time.
 Cold galvanizing compounds are coatings utilized to create a protective barrier against rust and corrosion on metal surfaces like bridges, cell towers, boats, and other marine structures.
 These compounds contain zinc particles that are suspended in a liquid carrier, in this case paint.
 When applied to a metal surface, the zinc particles adhere to the surface and form a protective layer that acts as a “sacrificial anode.”

 A sacrificial anode is a metal that is more reactive than the metal it is protecting.
 In the case of cold galvanizing compounds, the zinc takes on this role and corrodes instead of the metal surface of your gate, bridge, or other metal structure.
 When these zinc particles corrode, they create a passive layer on the surface of the metal which prevents further corrosion and protects your steel from corrosion.
 The result?
 Aa reliable solution to safeguarding metal surfaces from rust and corrosion.

 Use ZRC Products to Combat Corrosion Before You Have Rusted Metal

 There are many products that service the varying needs of the corrosion prevention industry.
 Imitation is flattering, but the proof is in the paint.
 ZRC Worldwide created zinc coating technology as a hot-dip alternative to combat corrosion and has been a worldwide leader in the space for almost 70 years.

+Using a ZRC product ensures you achieve a strong bond between the zinc and the metal that is being protected.
 Whether touching up an existing project or completing a full-sized job from scratch, our team will ensure you get the right product and the correct application method for your needs.